kiwidamien/StackedTurtles/content/metrics/interview_practice_precision_recall.md

 A previous article, [_Bad Names In Classification Problems_](/the-bad-names-in-classification-problems.html), also defines precision and recall (and gives some alternatives to the names TP/FP/TN/FN).
 The TPR and FPR are the vertical and horizontal axes on the [ROC](/what-is-a-roc-curve-a-visualization-with-credit-scores.html) curve, respectively.

+## The short version

+**Recall** is more important where Overlooked Cases (False Negatives) are more costly than False Alarms (False Positive).
+The focus in these problems is finding the positive cases.

+**Precision** is more important where False Alarms (False Positives) are more costly than Overlooked Cases (False Negatives).
+The focus in these problems is in weeding out the negative cases.

 ## Sample interview question

 An interview question might be